-David Masciotra is an author, lecturer, and cultural critic.
+David Masciotra is an author, lecturer, and journalist.
 He is the author of I Am Somebody: Why Jesse Jackson Matters (I.B.
-Tauris, 2020), Mellencamp: American Troubadour, from the University Press of Kentucky), Barack Obama: Invisible Man (Eyewear Publishers, 2017), and Metallica by Metallica, a 33 1/3 book from Bloomsbury Publishers, which has been translated into Chinese.
+Tauris, 2020), Mellencamp: American Troubadour (University Press of Kentucky), Barack Obama: Invisible Man (Eyewear Publishers, 2017), and Metallica by Metallica, a 33 1/3 book from Bloomsbury Publishers, which has been translated into Chinese.
 In 2010, Continuum Books published his first book, Working On a Dream: The Progressive Political Vision of Bruce Springsteen.